galihrhgnwn/PyCelloTG/README.md

 /cookies/cookies.txt
 ```

-4. Make sure the file name is exactly: `cookies.txt`.
+Make sure the file is named exactly `cookies.txt`.

 ❗ Without these cookies, the `/song` command may fail or return incomplete results.